 Volvo is very likely to capitalize this vehicle architecture to introduce the XC20 that would be a crossover designed for the urban grind.
 The city hopper could take the place of the Volvo V40 Cross Country.

 Geely’s BMA platform is highly flexible with EVs to follow

 Another option for Volvo is using Geely’s BMA platform, as reported by auto.163.com, which underpins the Geely Icon crossover, Bin Rui sedan and BinYue hybrid crossover.
 The BMA platform allows different body types to be developed in A and B segments including crossovers and can support IC engines and hybrid powertrains.

 During the technology announcement in 2018, Geely said that the development of BMA was a four year effort by around 100 modular architecture experts from over 20 countries based in Geely’s R&D center in Hangzhou Bay.
 The BMA architecture is a collection of power, electrical, chassis, and body modules which can be clubbed like building blocks to create a variety of vehicles.
 Any vehicle shape from sedans to crossovers to MPV’s to SUV’s is possible on the BMA and new vehicle development time shrinks to 18-24 months.

 Geely confirmed that the BMA supports different power options including Geely’s 1.0TD, 1.4T, 1.5TD, as well as hybrid powertrain systems such as PHEV, HEV and MHEV.

-If it comes to fruition, XC20 (in the Recharge version) would help Volvo’s goal of generating 50 per cent of its global sales from fully electric cars by 2025 and no doubt this would be good for conquest sales.
-The company’s other crossover is the Volvo C40, a coupe-style XC40 that will arrive in a pure electric form.
+If it comes to fruition, Volvo XC20 would first help Volvo’s goal of generating 50 per cent of its global sales from fully electric cars by 2025 and no doubt this would be great for conquest sales.
+The company’s other crossover is the Volvo C40, a coupe-style XC40 that will arrive in a pure electric form in 2021.